rsprouse/ultracomm/README.md

 ---------

 1. Edit the CMakeLists.txt file in the root directory of the ultracomm project.
-   Find the lines where ULTRASONIX_SDK_VERSION, ULTRASONIX_SDK_PATH, and ULTERIUS_LIB_NAME
-   are defined and set them to match your version of the Ultrasonix SDK and its location.
+   Find the section for 'Variables that might need to be changed' and see comments embedded there for details of what needs attention.

 1. Create a build folder wherever you like on your system.